 Structurally Friedrichshain is very heterogeneous.
 In addition to the large buildings on Frankfurter Allee and prefabricated building sites, well-preserved old building quarters with new construction projects woven into them, e.g. south and north of Frankfurter Allee, predominate.
 The district is one of the largest supply markets in Berlin.
 This is partly due to a higher fluctuation of young residents (57% between 18 and 45 years) and partly to larger new construction projects in recent years.
 Part of the demand overhang is absorbed by increasing household sizes.

 Friedrichshain is an increasingly international district.
-For the fifth year in succession, population growth is fed by international and national inflows.
-Clustered according to internal migrations, suburban, international and national movements, it can be seen that for years the district has been transferring population shares to other Berlin districts, while internationally and nationally strong population gains have been recorded.
+For the fifth year in succession, population growth is fed mainly by international inflows.
+It can be seen that for years the district has been losing population to other Berlin districts, while internationally and nationally strong population gains have been recorded.
 As the statistics show, Friedrichshain is very popular among Western European states and the USA.
-There is little immigration from Eastern Europe.
-North Rhine-Westphalia, Brandenburg, Bavaria and Baden-Württemberg are the federal states with the highest immigration rate from Germany.

 - All migrations